Shreveport Trucking Accident Lawyer | Greenwald Law Firm

 Do I Need a Trucking Accident Lawyer?

-If you or someone you know is seeking compensation after a trucking accident, contact The Greenwald Law Firm.
+If you or someone you know is seeking compensation after a trucking accident, be sure to contact the Greenwald Law Firm as soon as possible.
 Joseph Greenwald is an experienced trucking accident lawyer with nearly twenty years of experience fighting for the legal rights and best interests of Shreveport, LA residents, as well as those across the state of Louisiana.

-For more information about trucking accidents, or to speak to someone at the Greenwald Law Firm, call 318.383.0094.
-You can also fill out a short form on our website to request a free consultation.
+For more information about trucking accidents or to speak to someone at the Greenwald Law Firm about your case, call (318) 219-7867 or fill out our online intake form for a free consultation.

 In addition to personal injury, Joey Greenwald also handles a number of other practice areas, including Shreveport criminal defense, Shreveport estate planning, class action lawsuits, and more!